 The MEIS programme attaches great importance to foreign languages which are an essential prerequisite for the development of effective communication skills.
 Taught courses, language workshops and tutoring activities contribute to developing advanced English language communication skills and develop a working knowledge of at least one additional foreign language (in addition to a basic knowledge of Italian).

-Alongside the taught courses the School runs a rich series of guest lectures, seminars and talks held by visiting professors of international standing and by professional practitioners working in distinguished international organizations.
+Alongside the taught courses the School runs a rich series of guest lectures, seminars and talks held by professors of international standing and by professional practitioners working in distinguished international organizations.
 MEIS students are encouraged to participate in these and the many events organised at the School, including conferences, debates, careers talks and fairs and workshops held by practitioners.

-- Programme for each Academic Year
+- the Programme for each Academic Year

 - the Syllabus of each course for the current Academic Year